 He further explains that Alopecia falls in between specialties.
 Hair is part of the skin so it is included in dermatology.
 Yet the cause of the most common form, Androgenic Alopecia, is internal; a result of the actions of hormones which are the focus of a different specialty — endocrinology.
 You may need to visit many doctors to get to the root of your problem!

-Jan Ping, Emmy-winning TV hairstylist and cosmetologist has first-hand experience with losing her hair due to chemotherapy, having been a Cancer survivor herself.
-“In my volunteer work with the American Cancer Society’s ‘Look Good, Feel Better’ Program, I found that women’s fear of losing their hair actually tops the fear of losing their life to the Cancer!”
+Jan Ping, Emmy-winning TV hairstylist, and cosmetologist have first-hand experience with losing her hair due to chemotherapy, having been a cancer survivor herself.
+“In my volunteer work with the American Cancer Society’s ‘Look Good, Feel Better Program, I found that women’s fear of losing their hair actually tops the fear of losing their life to the Cancer!”

 Diagnose your hair loss condition